Should You Apply For A Spousal Open Work Permit Inside Or Outside Canada?

 Applying From Inside Canada

-If the spouse or partner is already in Canada and eligible to apply from within Canada, this pathway allows them to remain in Canada during processing.
+If the spouse or common-law partner is already in Canada and eligible to apply from within Canada, this pathway allows them to remain in Canada during processing.

 When approved, the decision appears in the applicant’s online IRCC account, and the physical work permit is typically mailed to the Canadian address provided.
 In most cases, there is no need to leave Canada to receive the permit.